esafak/pelican-hpstr/README.md

 ## What HPSTR brings to the table:

 * Responsive templates for post, page, and post index.
 Looks great on mobile, tablet, and desktop devices.
-* Gracefully degrades in older browsers.
+* Graceful degradation in older browsers.
 Compatible with Internet Explorer 8+ and all modern browsers.
 * Modern and minimal design.
 * Sweet animated menu.
 * Readable typography to make your words shine.
 * Support for large images to call out your favorite posts.
-* Social Sharing links for Facebook, Twitter, and Google+ if you choose to enable.
+* Social Sharing links for Facebook, Twitter, and Google+, if you choose.
+* Open Graph metadata for SEO and better embeds in social networks.
+* Google Web fonts.

 ## Supported plugins

-Pelican blogging system comes with additional plugins that you can install and activate for your website.
+Pelican comes with additional plugins that you can install and activate for your website.
 For more information see the [pelican-plugins](https://github.com/getpelican/pelican-plugins) repository.

 Here are the plugins that should work out of the box with that theme if enabled: